History of Victorian Tea Dance

 By 1844 these dancing teas were popular in fashionable homes.
 Summer or autumn tea dances would be held between 4-7pm.
 Tea dances would commence with tea and refreshments like scones and Devonshire cream.
 Guests would move to the drawing room where furniture had been removed for carpet dances.
 Some households would stretch a polished sheet over the carpet, or roll up the rug to provide a better dance surface.
 A program of dances would be publicly displayed.

 What are carpet dances you ask?
 They were the circle dances of the day.
-In 1815 English country dances with ousted by the Waltz, followed by other partnership
+In 1815 English country dances were ousted by the Waltz, followed by other partnership

 dances that turned in a circle.
-From 1844-1890 carpet dances included the Waltz, Gallop, Two Step, and Polka.
+From 1844-1890 carpet dances included the Waltz, Galop, Two Step, and Polka.
 New dances like the Mazuka, Polonaise, Redowa and Shottiche were added later.

 By 1890 a new dance craze was percolating.
 Tango was entering the dance scene.
 Dancing Times writes “The original tango may have been a voluptuous and indecorous dance.
 That does not prevent the present edition of it being decorous, refined and graceful…” The same journal states, “The ‘Tango’ is graceful, decorous and worthy of a place in any ballroom.”